danielabar/meblog/src/markdown/rapid-prototype-chatgpt-oas-breakeven-part2.md

 ## Less than 40 years in Canada

-There's another complexity in that if someone has been in Canada for less than 40 years as an adult (i.e. after age 18) by the time they turn 65, then they're eligible for a fraction of the pension amount rather than the full amount.
+If someone has lived in Canada for less than 40 years as an adult (i.e. after age 18) by the time they turn 65, then they're eligible for a fraction of the pension amount rather than the full amount.
 For example, if someone has lived for 35 years in Canada after age 18, then they would be eligible for 35/40ths of the full pension amount: $713.34 * (35/40) = 624.17. i.e. the fraction they're eligible for is based on how many 40ths of years of residency they have.

 There's a common, but mistaken belief that delaying OAS in this case will have multiple benefits: Firstly the 0.6% per month of delay increase, *and* an increase of 1/40th the pension amount for every year of delay due to the residency increase.
 For example, someone who has 35 years in Canada at age 65, and delays OAS to age 68, may believe that this would qualify them for an extra 3/40ths of the full pension amount because they delayed for 3 years and now have 3 more qualifying residency years, in addition to the 0.6% increase per month of delay.